mkosir/typescript-style-guide/README.md

 - Strive for functions to be pure, stateless and have single responsibility.
 - Use of server-state library is encouraged ([react-query](https://github.com/tanstack/query), [apollo client](https://github.com/apollographql/apollo-client)...).
 - Use of client-state library for global state is discouraged.
-  Reconsider if something should be truly global across application, e.g. `themeMode`, `Permissions` or even that can be put in server-state (e.g. user settings `/me` endpoint).
-If still truly needed use [Zustand](https://github.com/pmndrs/zustand) (no Redux).
+  Reconsider if something should be truly global across application, e.g. `themeMode`, `Permissions` or even that can be put in server-state (e.g. user settings - `/me` endpoint).
+If still truly needed use [Zustand](https://github.com/pmndrs/zustand) (not Redux, Mobx etc.).
 - Use named exports.

 ## Code Collocation